BDC Hamburger Icon

 • FreshBooks: With FreshBooks, you can track revenue and expenses and create a trial balance to ensure everything adds up.
 The reports you generate may not be as detailed as with other software, but FreshBooks will create a basic general ledger report.
 Learn more in our FreshBooks review.

 • Xero: Xero’s accounting software makes sending invoices, receiving payments and managing your cash flow easy.
-Xero allows you to run multiple reports, including a general ledger report.
+Xero lets you run multiple reports, including a general ledger report.
 You can create a general summary of your account’s activity and balances or run a General Ledger Detail Report, which shows each transaction within those accounts.
 Our detailed Xero review explains more about this solution’s functionality.

 TipBottom line